alce/bcms_support/README.markdown

 ## BcmsSupport

-BcmsSupport is a small but growing set of methods that aims to make testing BrowserCMS modules easier, particularly functional and integration tests.
+BcmsSupport is a small but growing set of methods that aims to make testing BrowserCMS modules easier.

 ## Installation